Copyright © 2023 LOCALIIZ | All rights reserved

 The red muntjac (Muntiacus muntjak) is also known as barking deer because the male’s call surprisingly sounds like a dog’s bark.
 This species is one of the most abundant and widely distributed mammals in Hong Kong.
 It sports two small canines that protrude, much like a vampire or a sabre-toothed feline.
 Despite its relative prolificity, it’s relatively difficult to spot because they are nocturnal and also terribly shy—in fact, these deer are so timid that they have been known to die of fright when captured!

 A couple of years ago, a pair of hikers made international headlines, claiming to have seen a tiger in Ma On Shan Country Park—an incident that shocked them so much, one of the hikers purportedly had to be sent to the hospital.
 It soon came to light that they had come across the elusive leopard cat (Prionailurus bengalensis) instead.
 Slightly larger than the common house cat, these pretty felines lead solitary lives in woodlands and rainforests.

 Bats surprisingly comprise almost half of the mammal species in Hong Kong.
-Some species are common in both rural and urban areas, such as the Short-nosed fruit bat which nestles in the Chinese fan-palm plant, and the Japanese Pipistrelle, which prefers roosting in man-made structures like air conditioning units.
-Rarer species include the Greater Bamboo bat, which has only been recorded in the Plover Cove Country Park in recent years, and Horsfield’s Myotis which can only be found in water tunnels in Shek Kong, Tung Tze, and Nam Chung.
+Some species are common in both rural and urban areas, such as the short-nosed fruit bat which nestles in the Chinese fan palm, and the Japanese pipistrelle, which prefers roosting in man-made structures like air-conditioning units.
+Rarer species include the greater bamboo bat, which has only been recorded in the Plover Cove Country Park in recent years, and Horsfield’s bat, which can only be found in water tunnels in Shek Kong, Tung Tze, and Nam Chung.